duhow/xl-converter/README.md

 - \[public\] Submit a new [GitHub Issue](https://github.com/JacobDev1/xl-converter/issues)
 - \[private\] Email me at contact@codepoems.eu

+## Contributions

+Pull requests are ignored to avoid licensing issues when reusing the code.

+Feel free to make bug reports as contributions.

 ## Building from Source

 ### Windows 10